overture-stack/prelude/apps/stage/public/docs/01-phaseOne.md

 ### File Format

-- The csv-processor supports configurable delimiters, but CSV (Comma-Separated Values) is the recommended format for tabular data
+- The composer supports configurable delimiters, but CSV (Comma-Separated Values) is the recommended format for tabular data
 - Include headers in your CSV files for clear column identification; your Elasticsearch index mapping should match these field names